usnistgov/sesame/INSTALL.rst

    <http://software.intel.com/en-us/intel-mkl>`_ can be used.)

 The following software is highly recommended though not strictly required:
+ * `Matplotlib <http://matplotlib.sourceforge.net/>`_ 1.1 or newer, for Sesame's
+   plotting routines.
+Matplotlib is required when using the graphical interface of Sesame.
  * `MUMPS <http://graal.ens-lyon.fr/MUMPS/>`_, a sparse linear algebra library that will in many cases speed up Sesame several times and reduce the memory footprint.
 (Sesame uses only the sequential, single core version of MUMPS.
 The advantages due to MUMPS as used by Sesame are thus independent of the number of CPU cores of the machine on which Sesame runs.)
- * `PyMUMPS <https://pypi.python.org/pypi/PyMUMPS>`_, Python bindings for MUMPS if MUMPS is used.
-This is included in the ``mumps`` directory found in the root directory of the distribution.
-The package is built together with Sesame.
- * `mpi4py <https://pypi.python.org/pypi/mpi4py>`_ necessary for the PyMUMPS
-   bindings.
  * An environment which allows to compile Python extensions written in C, C++ and Fortran.
- * `Matplotlib <http://matplotlib.sourceforge.net/>`_ 1.1 or newer, for Sesame's
-   plotting routines,

 Generic instructions